 - Brighty of the Grand Canyon by Marguerite Henry

 Art & Music

-Every year I let each child pick one artist and one composer they’d like us to study as a family.
-For this school year my fourth grader chose Michelangelo and Beethoven, and my second grader chose Monet and Bach.
+Every year we pick one artist and one composer we’d like to study as a family.
+This year we chose Michelangelo and Beethoven.

 We will study the composers by reading the corresponding books from Opal Wheeler’s Great Musician Series.
-These books give a biography of each composer with their musical pieces woven into the story, so we will read a chapter of Ludwig Beethoven and the Chiming Tower Bells or Sebastian Bach, The Boy from Thuringia then listen to the musical work(s) referenced.
+These books give a biography of each composer with their musical pieces woven into the story, so we will read a chapter of Ludwig Beethoven and the Chiming Tower Bells and then listen to the musical work(s) referenced.

 For art, we’ll be using the picture study prints from A Humble Place and Simply Charlotte Mason to study our chosen artists.
 If the pandemic allows for it, we will also make a few visits to nearby art museums, especially when they have exhibits featuring the artists we’re learning about.